Zhenhao-Zhang/Manipulation-Learning/README.md

 # Paper List for Accept Papers IN 2024&2025
-[AAAI’25]Diffgrasp: Whole-Body Grasping Synthesis Guided by Object Motion Using a Diffusion Model

 [ICLR’25]Do Egocentric Video-Language Models Truly Understand Hand-Object Interactions?
 8 8 6 6